-Milani notes that this haircut can be low-maintenance, depending on the texture and look you are going for.
+Milani notes that this curly fohawk can be low-maintenance, depending on the texture and look you are going for.

-This low fade faux hawk features a rich amount of texture at the top.
-For this style, barber Luke Disapio of Newtown, CT used a sea salt spray with an easy hold cream first and then blow-dried to add some hold.
-Some texture powder were added, too, to bring out the textured style.
+This low fade faux hawk features a rich texture at the top.
+For this style, barber Luke Disapio of Newtown, CT, used a sea salt spray with an easy-hold cream first and then blow-dried to add some hold.
+Some texture powder was added, too, to bring out the textured style.

 “Use a blow drier if the hair is having trouble taking shape.
-Then use a clay/matte cream to get the shape you desire and finish it off with a textured powder to give it that textured look,” suggests Disapio for guys wanting to recreate the look.
+Then use a clay/matte cream to get the desired shape and finish it with a textured powder to give it that textured look,” suggests Disapio for guys wanting to recreate the look.

-This hair is good for multiple lifestyles, and it could be professional and relaxed.
+One’s faux hawk fohawk is good for multiple lifestyles and could be professional and relaxed.
 Disapio confirms that the best face shape would be oval, and the personality isn’t a big deal.
 “You could be a funny or serious person, and it would still work,” Disapio emphasizes.

-It’s a medium skin fade with texturized fohawk, cut by Florida-based barber Adrian Ortiz.
+It’s a medium skin fade cut with a texturized fohawk hairstyle by Florida-based barber Adrian Ortiz.
 There’s no need to be jealous of a person’s faux hawk.
-This is one of the best options when a man asks for a high fashion haircut.
+This is one of the best options when a man asks for a high-fashion haircut.

-“When someone like him asks about a style that requires the use of a flatiron or hairdryer, I always recommend using a good shampoo and conditioner and also a thermal protector,” states Ortiz.
+“When someone like him asks about a style that requires a flatiron or hairdryer, I always recommend using a good shampoo and conditioner and a thermal protector,” states Ortiz.

-A long faux hawk for boys makes a great funky style if wanting longer length for a boy.
-The only downside would be styling in the morning will take some time.
+A long faux hawk for boys is a funky style for those wanting longer lengths.
+The only downside of those faux hawks would be styling in the morning will take some time.
 The variety of styles you have makes it worth every minute.
-Long faux hawks can turn into a combover, slick back, or if cut a bit shorter on the sides a stylish mullet.
+Long faux hawks can turn into a combover, slick back, or, if cut a bit shorter on the sides, a stylish mullet.
 This is the faux hawk men with thick hair can try.